-Part of the magic of Frisco is purchasing an ORV (off road vehicle) permit which allows you to drive on 50 miles of beach, pack all your beach gear into the truck: table, chairs, coolers, grill, awnings and really install yourself on your own 100 ft wide beach front space and make a day of it!
+Part of the magic of Frisco is purchasing an ORV (off road vehicle) permit which allows you to drive on as much as 80 miles of North Carolina ocean beaches.
+We packed all our beach gear into the truck: table, chairs, coolers, grill, awnings, and really installed ourselves on our own 100 ft. wide beach front space and make a day of it!

 Lunch with a tablecloth, cutlery, salads, seafood and chilled wine makes for a special occasion as well as a good book and a short siesta under the awning!